 CONSEQUENCE Magazine Editorial Intern

-CONSEQUENCE Magazine was started by UMB MFA alum George Kovach to take a closer look at the culture of war in America.
+CONSEQUENCE Magazine was started by UMass Boston MFA alum George Kovach to take a closer look at the culture of war in America.
 It publishes fiction, poetry, photography, interviews, and non-fiction.

 Hanging Loose Press Editorial Intern